michaelbull/kotlin-result/README.md

 ![badge][badge-android-native]
 ![badge][badge-apple-silicon]

-A multiplatform Result monad for modelling success or failure operations.
+A multiplatform Result monad for modelling success or failure operations, providing all three tiers of [Kotlin/Native target support][kotlin-native-target-support].

 ## Installation